 Our experts answer your most pressing clay shooting queries…

 Q: My brother-in-law has applied for his shotgun certificate and has asked the local firearms licensing authority how long the process is likely to take.
-He wants to join me on his first competition shoot in April.
+He wants to join me on his first competition shoot next month.
 He’s received no response and is increasingly anxious that he won’t receive his ticket in time.
 Is there any way he can ‘push along’ the process without his application falling out of favour?
 Or, failing that, can I lend him a gun for the event even though we won’t be shooting on the same stands at the same time?

 A: The time it takes for certain firearms licensing departments to process shotgun certificate applications has become a well-publicised issue of concern and even complaint among shooters.
 On a certificate renewal application, it is slightly less frustrating because of the ability, at no extra charge, to obtain a Section 7 temporary permit.
 For new applicants, however, there is sadly very little that can be done to speed up the process.
 However, it does no harm to keep in touch with the licensing department (if they will tolerate it).
 When doing so, make a careful note of each contact, what was said, when and to whom.